udaykiran009/oneCCL/doc/rst/source/gpu_support.rst

         });
     });

 ``ccl_allreduce`` invocation performs reduction of values from all processes and distributes the result to all processes.
-For this case the result is an array of #processes size with all elements equal to #processes*(#processes+1)/2) since it represents the sum of arithmetical progression.
+For this case, the result is an array with the size equal to the number of processes (#processes), where all elements are equal to (#processes * (#processes - 1) / 2) since it represents the sum of arithmetical progression.

-C version of CCL API
+**C version of oneCCL API:**

 ::